 - Know your child’s tired cues.
 As they near the end of their day, do they get bleary-eyed and yawn and rest a lot?
 Or do they get wild and wired and run around crashing into things?
 Try to start your wind-down time before you see these cues!
 It’s usually easier to settle a just-tired-enough-to-sleep child than an overstimulated-overloaded child.

 - About a half hour before bedtime, start your wind-down time: turn off screens (TV, video games.), turn down the lights, turn down the heat (being cool signals it’s time to sleep), and turn down the activity level.
 (No rough-housing or big physical activity right before bed.)

 - About ten minutes before bedtime, start the official bedtime routine.

 Keep it short and simple!
-No more than ten minutes.
+No more than fifteen minutes.
 Set clear limits on time and number of activities.
 Tell them the routine and stick to it: “remember, every night we read exactly two books.”
 If kids learn that some nights they can talk you into more, they’ll negotiate for more every night!

 Some helpful tools:

 - Changing into pajamas can be a signal that bedtime has come.